17 December 2008

 Good political films can enlighten and entertain.
 Here are some of the best.

 Mr. Smith Goes to Washington (1939) For the two decades I taught U.S. History I always followed our study of the Constitution by showing Frank Capra's Mr. Smith.
-The only American film I hold in higher esteem is The Godfather (1972).
 Invariably many students would initially groan at being subjected to an old black and white movie.
 There would also be some who had trouble with the slang and idioms of the late Thirties.
 But by the movie's end classes would often break into applause and sing its praises.
 I even managed to convert some students into fans of classic cinema.
 Mr. Smith succeeds because of the power of its twin messages: 1) Elements of our government can be controlled by dark forces seeking power and wealth through corruption and manipulation that subvert our democratic process and even our freedoms of speech and press.
 2) Our government contains within it the all that is necessary to rid us of such influences and one person can make a difference.
 Of course, many critics of the film only see the the first message and miss the more important and inspiring second message.
 Interestingly, Mr. Smith was banned by both communist and fascist countries.
 The movie is not completely accurate in its depiction of a filibuster but does give viewers a sense of how the senate works, how laws are made and how certain protocols are important.
 It includes brilliant performances by Jimmy Stewart as Smith, Claude Rains as a morally conflicted senator and Edward Arnold as the ultimate political bad guy.
-The cast also includes Jean Arthur, whose character’s transformation from cynic to believer is one of the film’s highlights, and Thomas Mitchell as a hard bitten old reporter.
+The cast also includes Jean Arthur, whose character’s transformation from cynic to believer is one of the film’s highlights.
+Thomas Mitchell is excellent as a hard bitten old reporter.
 Smith’s valiant effort to save his fledging career and expose corruption through a one-man filibuster is a cinematic masterpiece.

 Advise & Consent (1962) This time the new appointee is for Secretary of State and Henry Fonda stars.
 At two and a quarter hours it packs in a lot, a helluva lot, about political maneuvering.
 It's an excellent primer on American government and features a terrific cast.
 Besides the aforementioned Fonda, Paul Ford, Walter Pidgeon, Charles Laughton and Peter Lawford are senators.
 Franchot Tone is the president and Lew Ayers the veep, Gene Tierney, Will Geer, Burgess Meredith and a young Betty White all appear.
 Otto Preminger provided the workman like direction.
 While The Contender sacrificed steak for sizzle, there's certainly a lot of meat to Advise and Consent.
 There was even a subplot about homosexuality (in 1962?).